tobyjaffey/cctl/README.markdown

 CCTL is a serial bootloader for the Chipcon CC1110/CC1111 using only one 1KB page of flash.
 It allows update of the the microcontroller firmware over its serial port.

+Included is CCPIL, a ChipCon Hardware Loader which runs on the Raspberry Pi, which can be used to program the initial bootloader.

-Included is CCHL, ChipCon Hardware Loader, an application which runs on the CC111x and can program a slave device over the ChipCon debug interface (http://focus.ti.com/lit/ug/swra124/swra124.pdf)
+Included is also CCHL, a ChipCon Hardware Loader which runs on the CC111x and can program a slave device over the ChipCon debug interface (http://focus.ti.com/lit/ug/swra124/swra124.pdf)

 The bootloader consists of two components, a piece of firmware that is flashed onto the device and a utility for downloading code and manipulating the